breadthe/chasingcode.dev/source/_posts/2024-11-07-svelte-5-state-rune-class-vs-object-reactivity.md

 I got stuck on an issue though.
 When I updated a property of an object (class instance) in the array (incrementing a counter), it wasn't responsive.
 It took a while to figure out (my JS isn't my strong suit).

 Long story short, it turns out that if you store a class instance using `$state`, its properties are not reactive. *While you can modify the internal state of the object, it won't re-render in the browser.*

+**Note** You _can_, in fact, make class properties reactive.
+Read all the way down for the best solution.

 So what **can** you do?
 I found 2 solutions (you might know more):